 And the entire vision is to you like the words of a book that is sealed, which men give to one who knows books, saying, ‘Read this, please’.
 And he said, ‘I am unable, for it is sealed’.
 And the book is given to one who does not know books, saying, ‘Read this, please’.
 And he said, ‘I have not known books’.
 (Isa 29:11-12)

-However, this blindness of spiritual blindness upon the children of Israel will be temporary.
+However, this spiritual blindness upon the children of Israel will be temporary.
 It will be taken out of them and never again will they drink it and will be given to those who have afflicted them and taught them the orders of men.

 Therefore please hear this, you afflicted and drunk, but not with wine.
 Thus said your Master, Yehovah and your Elohim, who pleads the cause of His people, Behold, I shall take out of your hand the cup of reeling, the dregs of the cup of My wrath – never again shall you drink it.
 And I shall put it into the hand of those who afflict you, who have said to your soul, ‘Bow down, and we pass over you’.
 And you made your back like the ground, and as the street, to walk over.
 (Isa 51:21-23)